AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 **Bonus**: Try changing the password edit text so it protects the text being typed.

-> Ask a student to go over their solution.
+> Check: Ask one student to go over their solution.
 Afterwards, point out a few interesting things in the Java code like how setError works, and how the password is checked.

 ## Conclusion (5 mins)

-> Instructor Note: Distribute and explain the [one-page handout provided](#)
+> Instructor Note: Distribute and explain the [one-page handout provided](assets/android-programming-101-one-pager.pdf).
+Then, discuss these key questions as a class.

-A few review questions:

 - What are some key advantages and disadvantages of Android?
 - How does Android differ from iOS?
-- Name at least 3 Views, and a few properties you can change on them
+- Identify three Views, and a few properties you can change on them.

 We've only scratched the surface of Android Development today, but hopefully this has given you a taste of being an app developer.
 Android is constantly growing and changing, and new, talented developers are always in demand.